quadraticgames/springintoaction/README.md

 - Three targets at varying distances
 - Visual feedback for target hits
 - Clean, minimalistic grid-based interface
+- Futuristic design with glowing title and sleek UI elements
+- Mobile-responsive layout for gameplay on various devices
+- Real-time velocity calculation and display

 ## How to Play